 "Live jazz at its best since 1954" – that’s the guiding principle of the non-profit association which manages the Jazzstudio.
 In now more...read more

 Each summer, the team of the Tafelhalle moves its stage out into the open air.
-The historical backdrop of the ruins of St. Catherine’s...read more
+Catherine’s Church creates an optimal concert atmosphere....read more

 Young people aged 28 and younger are the main players at the Luise Cultfactory.
 This cultural center is supported by the Kreisjugendring...read more